-- completed a minimum of 41 nursing credits at St. Joseph's College of Nursing;

-- completed the educational program with a minimum cumulative grade point average of 2.0;

-- been recommended for graduation by the faculty and the Governing Board;

-- met all financial obligations of the program;

-- completed student loan exit counseling;

-- returned all borrowed library materials;

-- attended a NCLEX review course;

-- completed exit interview with Dean or designee;

-- returned all College keys and parking passes;

-- completed all evaluations;

-- SONIS;

-- SDCL; and

-- program assessment.
+- completed a minimum of 41 nursing credits at St. Joseph's College of Nursing; - completed all Arts and Science credits; - completed cumulative credits totaling 68; - completed the educational program with a minimum cumulative grade point average of 2.0; - been recommended for graduation by the faculty and the Governing Board; - met all financial obligations of the program; - completed student loan exit counseling; - returned all borrowed library materials; - attended a NCLEX review course; - completed exit interview with Vice President/Dean or designee and - returned all College keys and parking passes.

-Two formal graduation ceremonies are held in January for the Evening-Weekend graduates and in May for the
+Two formal graduation ceremonies are held in December for the Evening-Weekend graduates and in May for the Weekday graduates.

-Weekday graduates.
 PROFESSIONAL LICENSING AND ELIGIBILITY FOR LICENSING EXAM

-Graduates of St. Joseph's College of Nursing are eligible to take the National Council Licensing Examination (NCLEX) to become licensed as a registered professional nurse.
+- Graduates of St. Joseph's College of Nursing are eligible to take the NCLEX-RN to become licensed as a registered professional nurse.
 Requirements for licensure include: graduation from a program registered by the New York State Education Department, passing the licensure exam and being at least 18 years of age.
 There is no U.S. citizenship requirement.
 New York State requires all applicants for NCLEX, as stated in the Nursing Handbook, published by the University of the State of New York Education Department, to answer whether they have: